infocyde/FluxSchnellWrapper/README.md

 This pretty much assumes some knowledge of python, and a development enviornment like Visual Studio Code

-Note, ideally you put your replicate_api_token in your .env file (google or chatGPT for how to do that).
-But there is a spot now above the generate image button to paste your replicate_api_token if you don't have it in your .env file
 To get a replicate auth token key, create a replicate account at replicate.com, and then follow the instruction on getting a key.

 1) In a terminal window, navigate to the folder where you are going to install this code, and then type (assumes GIT is installed)